m-kovalsky/Fabric/README.md

     return response

 load_table(
-     tablename = "TestFile" #Enter the name of the table to be created ,source = "Files/Folder/Myfilename.parquet" #Enter the file path of your Parquet file )
+     tablename = 'TestFile' #Enter the name of the table to be created ,source = 'Files/Folder/Myfilename.parquet' #Enter the file path of your Parquet file )
 ```